oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 }
 ```

 The annotation `@PreAuthorize` allows to define an authorization predicate that can be written in SpEL (Spring Expression Language), and will be checked before the method execution.
 Only users with the authority `SCOPE_PROFILE` can request a display of the `userProfile` page.
-This is the server side protection.
+This is server-side protection.

-For the client side, add a link in the `home.html` template to access the `userProfile` page, below the "You successfully ..." paragraph.
+For the client-side, add a link in the `home.html` template to access the `userProfile` page, below the "You successfully ..." paragraph.
 The link will also only display for users that have the `SCOPE_profile` authority.

 ```html
 <p>You have successfully authenticated against your Okta org, and have been redirected back to this application.</p>